 The financial statements have been prepared on the historic cost convention, unless otherwise stated in the accounting policies which follow and incorporate the principal accounting policies set out below.
-They are presented in Rands, which is the company's functional currency.
+They are presented in Rands, which is the company's functional currency and all numbers were rounded off to the nearest R1.